Using FLIP IT! to Address Challenging Behaviors

 Research Supports FLIP IT!

-The Center for School-Based Mental Health Programs at Miami University recently published an evaluation of the OH Department of Mental Health and Addiction Services’ state-wide pilot of the FLIP IT strategy.
+The Center for School-Based Mental Health Programs at Miami University recently published an evaluation of the OH Department of Mental Health and Addiction Services’ state-wide pilot of the FLIP IT! strategy.
 The researchers also reported that parents were “overwhelmingly satisfied” and “100% of the comments described positive outcomes.”
-They recommended that the state continue to sustain and support the use of FLIP-IT concluding that it, “offer(s) parents effective parenting skills that can improve the lives of their children and family members.”
+They recommended that the state continue to sustain and support the use of FLIP IT! concluding that it, “offer(s) parents effective parenting skills that can improve the lives of their children and family members.”
 Read the Executive Summary or Full Report.
-For more information about the evidence base for FLIP IT, click here.

-I just wanted to tell you how much I love FLIP IT.
+I just wanted to tell you how much I love FLIP IT!
 It’s absolutely amazing, and I’m passionate about teaching it to the daycare providers I work with.
 It’s simple, yet extremely effective.
-The acronymn helps providers think straight and remember what to do in the midst of frustration.
-It’s the best method I’ve learned since I started teaching in the 80’s.”
+The mnemonic helps providers think straight and remember what to do in the midst of frustration.
+It’s the best method I’ve learned since I started teaching in the 80’s.Amy Anderson